Preetham-2004/jest-testing-starter/README.md

 - Mocking `fetch` for async tests
 - Code coverage reporting

-To check the results you can check the assets folder for all output images.
+To check the results you can go to the assets folder for all output images.
 ## 🛠️ Setup

 ```bash